 If you want to make a transaction that will require a one-time verification text to be sent, but don’t have a mobile phone or coverage on your mobile phone, we can help.
 Just call us on 0800 400 600 or +64 9 912 8000 if you’re overseas – we’re available 7 days a week, 7am – 11pm NZT.
 We’ll pre-authorise the payee by pre-loading them as a payee on your online banking, or find another solution.

 Please note the ability to pre-register a payee doesn’t apply for International Payments.

 Why do I need to register a mobile phone?

 The registering of a mobile phone for Online Guardian is important so:

-- you can receive a one time verification code by txt to your mobile phone for certain transactions.
+- you can receive a one time verification code by text to your mobile phone for certain transactions

-- you can reset your password if for any reason you have forgotten it or been locked out of Online Banking.
+- you can reset your password if for any reason you’ve forgotten it, or been locked out of online banking.